 Coronavirus - Bins and recycling

-Do not leave extra bags at the side of your bin, we will not be able to collect them.
+Please do not leave extra bags at the side of your bin, we will not be able to collect them.

 Leave out your normal amount of recycling for collection.